grpc/proposal/A72-open-telemetry-tracing.md

 * If the RPC experienced load balancer pick delay, add an Event with the name "Delayed LB pick complete" upon creation of the stream on the transport.
-* When the application sends an outbound message to the transport, add an Event with the following attributes:
+* When the application sends an outbound message to the transport, add an Event with name "Outbound message sent" and the following attributes:
-  * key `message.event.type` with String value "SENT"
+  * key `message.event.type` with string value "SENT".
-  * key `message.message.id` with integer value seq no. The seq no. is a sequence of integer numbers starting from 0 to identify sent messages within the stream
+  * key `message.message.id` with integer value of the seq no. The seq no. is a sequence of integer numbers starting from 0 to identify sent messages within the stream, the same below.
   * key `message.event.size.uncompressed` with integer value of uncompressed message size.
-The size is the total attempt message bytes without encryption, not including grpc or transport framing bytes.
+The size is the total attempt message bytes without encryption, not including grpc or transport framing bytes, the same below.
   * If any compression, key `message.event.size.compressed` with integer value of compressed message size.
-* When an inbound message has been received from the transport, add an Event with the following attributes:
+* When an inbound message has been received from the transport, add an Event with name "Inbound message read" and the following attributes:
-  * key `message.event.type` with String value "RECEIVED"
+  * key `message.event.type` with String value "RECEIVED".
-  * key `message.message.id` with integer value seq no.
+  * key `message.message.id` with integer value of the seq no.
-  * key `message.event.size.uncompressed` with integer value of wire message.
+  * key `message.event.size.compressed` with integer value of wire message size.
-  * If any compression, key `message.event.size.compressed` with integer value of compressed message size.
+  * If any compression, key `message.event.size.uncompressed` with integer value of uncompressed message size.
 * When the stream is closed, set RPC status and end the attempt span.

 At the server:
-* When the application sends an outbound message to the transport, add an Event with the following attributes:
+* When the application sends an outbound message to the transport, add an Event with name "Outbound message sent" and the following attributes:
-  * key `message.event.type` with String value "SENT"
+  * key `message.event.type` with string value "SENT".
-  * key `message.message.id` with integer value seq no. The seq no. is a sequence of integer numbers starting from 0 to identify sent messages within the stream
+  * key `message.message.id` with integer value of the seq no.
   * key `message.event.size.uncompressed` with integer value of uncompressed message size.
-The size is the total attempt message bytes without encryption, not including grpc or transport framing bytes.
   * If any compression, key `message.event.size.compressed` with integer value of compressed message size.
-* When an inbound message has been read from the transport, add an Event with the following attributes:
+* When an inbound message has been read from the transport, add an Event with name "Inbound message read" and the following attributes:
-  * key `message.event.type` with String value "RECEIVED"
+  * key `message.event.type` with string value "RECEIVED".
-  * key `message.message.id` with integer value seq no.
+  * key `message.message.id` with integer value of the seq no.
-  * key `message.event.size.compressed` with integer value of wire message.
+  * key `message.event.size.compressed` with integer value of wire message size.
-  * If any decompression, key `message.event.size.uncompressed` with integer value of compressed message size.
+  * If any compression, key `message.event.size.uncompressed` with integer value of uncompressed message size.
 * When the stream is closed, set the RPC status and end the span.

 ### Limitations